Our Team

 Yurok

 Eileen Ragain is a member of the Yurok Tribe and a lifelong resident of Humboldt County.
-She is the mother of three; ages 32, 31, and 13.
+She is the mother of three.
 In her professional background, she has been a Security Officer, Certified Nursing Assistant and a receptionist for various places throughout Humboldt.
 Her path has brought her to the Seventh Generation Fund and she is honored to be given the opportunity to become part of such a phenomenal team.
 Eileen looks forward to gaining wisdom, knowledge, cultural enrichment, and practices that shape and inform the vitality of future generations.
 Thank you.

 Photo Credit: Hulleah Tsinhnahjinnie (Seminole/Muscogee/Dine’)